AzureDevOps3/duffney.github.io/_posts/2016-9-23-APracticalGuideforUsingRegexinPowerShell.md

 So far I've been using operators, cmdlets and statements that handle regex in an integrated manner.
 This means it has been hiding much of the regular expression engine from us.
 I mention this because the regex object, which I'll cover next is not integrated.
 It is referred to as procedural and object-oriented.
-If you have experience with other programing languages such as java or C# this will look very familair, if not don't worry it's really not that difficult.
+If you have experience with other programing languages such as java or C# this will look very familiar, if not don't worry it's really not that difficult.

 To create the regex object, you create a variable and type cast it to *[regex]*.
 The variable contains the regular expression you want to use.
 I will be using the regex object to extract a domain name from an Active Directory distinguished name.
-Below has a distinguished name stored in a variable called $DN then I create the regex object and specifiy the regular expression to use.
-Breaking down the regular expression, *(?:.\*?)* matches the entire distinguished name. *.* matches any character and the *** is a quantifer that matches zero or more times.
+Below has a distinguished name stored in a variable called $DN then I create the regex object and specify the regular expression to use.
+Breaking down the regular expression, *(?:.\*?)* matches the entire distinguished name. *.* matches any character and the *** is a quantifier that matches zero or more times.
 It's also option because of the *?*.
 What is interesting about the first part of this expression is the *?:* it is a non-capturing subexpression.
 You'll see what that means in a minute.
-*DC=(.\*)* is the second half of the expression and matches the literal characters *DC=* then matches any character zero or more times *.\**. *(.\*)* is within a caputring subexpression which I'll use later to obtain the domain name.
+*DC=(.\*)* is the second half of the expression and matches the literal characters *DC=* then matches any character zero or more times *.\**. *(.\*)* is within a capturing subexpression which I'll use later to obtain the domain name.

 {% highlight PowerShell %}